 DTU will (assisted by Tomorrow and ENFOR) develop the methods and algorithms for forecasting and model predictive control.
 DTU is also responsible for finding the most suitable models for the controllers.
 The initial models might be ARX type of models whereas regime switching models will be considered at a later stage.
 The need for the regime based models arrives due to the fact that the dynamics of the house and the pool will depend on the use of the summerhouse and maybe also on the number of people and/or the activity levels.
-The algorithms for control will be implemented at the DMS and cloud computing facility operated by ENFOR.
 The algorithms for CO2 forecasting will be implemented by Tomorrow.